bingyangchen/taigu/README.md

   * `grep -q 1`: This is a command that searches for the number 1 in the output of the previous psql command.
 The -q option tells grep to suppress any output to the console and only set the exit status.

-  * `||`: This is a logical OR operator that executes the next command only if the previous command fails, which in this case means that the database `investment` was not found.
+  * `||`: This is a logical "OR" operator that executes the next command only if the previous command fails, which in this case means that the database `investment` was not found.

-  * `psql -c "CREATE DATABASE investment OWNER postgres"`: This is another psql command that creates a new database named `investment`.
+  * `psql -c "CREATE DATABASE investment OWNER postgres"`: This is another psql command that creates a new database named `investment` and set its owner to `postgres`.

 * **3-3: Apply the Dump File**